drojaazu/suddendesu/content/entry/progear-no-arashi-debug-tools-and-code-weirdness/index.md

 Crash handlers in most games will statically display the contents of the CPU registers and the PC where the exception happened and maybe a small window of RAM data.
 But in Progear we have an interactive handler, one of the nicest I've ever encountered.

-The game will still freeze when hitting an exception, but pretty P2 Button 1 will switch to the dump view as shown in the screenshot above.
+The game will still freeze when hitting an exception, but P2 Button 1 will switch to the dump view as shown in the screenshot above.
 We have the register data and a RAM dump.
 Holding P1 Up/Down will scroll the RAM view by line, and P1 Left/Right will scroll by page.
 P2 Button 3 will reset the RAM location to the value of 'tcbhead,' which is the start of the TCB array that we discussed earlier.
 P2 Up/Down will scroll the column with tcbhead/tagene/tagboss.

 Pressing P2 Button 2 will return to the gameplay view with the graphics still frozen.
 Here, you can hold down P2 Button 3 and it will replay the last three or four frames of animation and position for each of the visible task elements on screen!
 This is pretty amazing, and it's something I've never seen before.
 And to have a "memory" of previous animation frames indicates there is a history of sorts stored somewhere.
 Perhaps this has something to do with the strange way the tasks are set up in the code that we mentioned before.
 It's something to dig into further someday.